-Focus 2) the second type of proposals will address the following aspects:
+Focus 2) the second type of proposals (EU contribution around EUR 9.00), will address the following aspects:

-The second type of CSA proposals will be in charge of the maintenance and necessary developments and services provision for the AI-on-demand-platform 158, a public community resource, with a focus on supporting the research community.
+The second type of CSA proposals will be in charge of the maintenance and necessary developments and services provision for the AI-on-demand-platform 167, a public community resource, with a focus on supporting the research community.
 Such platform should support the research community in providing modules, codes, tools, knowledge base to share and continuously strengthen the S&T excellence.
-It should also provide the necessary access to resources (data, compute power, equipment, etc.) to provide the community with the environment to develop new solutions and ensure a leading position to Europe in AI S&T, but it should also implement methods to compare solutions, and demonstrate progress.
+It should also provide the necessary access to resources (data, compute power, equipment, etc.) to offer the community with the environment to develop new solutions and ensure a leading position to Europe in AI S&T, but it should also implement methods to compare solutions, and demonstrate progress.
 Proposals should demonstrate how its methodology will support promote excellence, serving the needs of the scientific community.
-In close cooperation with the first CSA, it will further develop the platform service offering a common portal gathering relevant information, success stories, etc.
+In close cooperation with the first CSA, it will further develop the platform service offering a common portal gathering relevant information, success stories, etc. The activities of this AI-on-demandplatform funded under Horizon Europe will serve the needs of research community while the AI-on-demand platform to be funded under Digital Europe Programme will focuses on AI tools at higher TRLs, to serve the needs of the market.
+Synergies will be developed between the two platforms to ensure complementarity and avoid overlaps.